VACCINATIONS AT THE WOODS

 Do I qualify for the free vaccine?

-All Western Australians aged six months and older are eligible for a free bulk billed influenza vaccine 01.05.25 – 30.06.25 inclusive.
-This includes interstate or international visitors who do not have a Medicare card, however a consultation fee of $19.20 will apply.
-As of 01.07.25, it remains FREE for:
+This includes interstate or international visitors who do not have a Medicare card, however a consultation fee of $20.05 will apply.

-• Pregnant women (at any stage of pregnancy).
+(at any stage of pregnancy).

 • People aged 65 years and older.